 A UIL-eligible team's BEST Award score will be used to determine invitational selections for the UIL state championships.
 Consideration will also be given to the number of teams participating in the qualifier.

-A single hub may have teams participating from both the small school (1A-4A) and large school (5A-6A) competition groups and may advance teams from both groups to the state championships.
+A single hub may have teams participating from one, two or three of the competition groups outlined in Section 3(D) and may advance teams from each group to the state championships.

 (C) Qualifier Meets - FIRST Division